Can you guess which one of these is fake?

 If you paid close enough attention to the second message, you may have noticed the difference in URL hostname.

-Truth is, for all your phone knows, they were sent by the same sender.
+Thing is, for all your phone knows, they were sent by the same sender.

 How is this possible?

 SMS has a field called sender ID, which is set by the sender, requires no identity verification, and can be any arbitrary short string.
+This allows anyone to send messages to any number, identifying themselves as whoever they want to impersonate.

-And since there’s no sender phone number in the message, your phone can’t tell real and fake messages apart.
+And since there’s no sender phone number in the message, your phone can’t tell real and fake messages apart, so it groups them into the same conversation.
+Ugh.

 And how do we fix it?